nallen05/old-norse/bifrost/README.md

 RUNE-READ-NO-HANG is like RUNE-READ except that it returns immediatly.
 If nothing was read, it sets `*RUNE*, *RUNE-PAYLOAD*, *RUNE-CONTAINER*` all to NIL.

-## Cboxes & cbox layers
+## Cboxes (clickable boxes)

-If you define a click region with `REGISTER-CBOX!`, then raw mouse events such as `(:MOUSE-CLICK-LEFT row column)` are transformed into CBOX events such as `(:CBOX-CLICK-LEFT row column)`
+Cboxes let you define clickable regions of the screen.
+Instead of handling raw  mouse coordinates, you can register rectangular regions to send named events when clicked/hovered.

+Without cboxes, you receive runes like (:MOUSE-CLICK-LEFT 5 12), & must manually check the coordinates.

+With cbox:
+ 1. setup with `(register-cbox! :my-button 5 10 7 20)`
+ 2. Then, if you receive a rune like `(:CBOX-CLICK-LEFT 5 12)` or `(:CBOX-HOVER 5 12) `
+ 3. You can check if `*PRESSED-CBOX*` or `*HOVER-CBOX*` is set to `:MY-BUTTON`

+When a mouse release occurs, Bifrost uses CL:EQUALP to compare the cbox under the cursor with the cbox that was originally clicked.
+- Simple identifiers like keywords work: `:ok-button`, `:cancel-button`
+- Structured identifiers also work: `(list :enemy enemy-id :attack attack-id)`, `(cons :menu item-name)`

 The CBOX related runes are:
 - `:CBOX-CLICK-LEFT, :CBOX-CLICK-MIDDLE, :CBOX-CLICK-RIGHT` - A button is left clicked, but not yet released.
 - `:CBOX-RELEASE` - comes after left/middle/right click
-- `:CBOX-UNCLICK-LEFT` - When the user clicks, then moves off of the button region before releasing in order to abort the click
+- `:CBOX-UNCLICK` - When the user left clicks, then moves off of the button region before releasing in order to abort the click
 - `:CBOX-HOVER` - like `:MOUSE-HOVER`, but over a CBOX

-When CBOXES are interacted with, RUNE-READ sets the following:
-- `*HOVER-CBOX*, *HOVER-CBOX-CONTAINER*` - a CBOX currently being hovered over
-- `*PRESSED-CBOX*, *PRESSED-CBOX-container*` - a CBOX currently being held down by a left click

-Use WITH-CBOX-LAYER to accumulate & discard cbox registrations.
+CBOXES are accumulated in layers with WITH-CBOX-LAYER.
+Once you exit WITH-CBOX-LAYER all the registered cboxes will be discarded & need to be re-registered.

 ## Mouse events